delta-io/delta/PROTOCOL.md

 provider|`String`|Name of the encoding for files in this table options|`Map[String, String]`|A map containing configuration options for the format

-In the reference implementation, the provider is used to instantiate a Spark SQL [`FileFormat`](https://github.com/apache/spark/blob/master/sql/core/src/main/scala/org/apache/spark/sql/execution/datasources/FileFormat.scala).
+In the reference implementation, the provider field is used to instantiate a Spark SQL [`FileFormat`](https://github.com/apache/spark/blob/master/sql/core/src/main/scala/org/apache/spark/sql/execution/datasources/FileFormat.scala).
 As of Spark 2.4.3 there is built-in `FileFormat` support for `parquet`, `csv`, `orc`, `json`, and `text`.

-As of Delta Lake 0.3.0, user facing APIs only allow the creation of tables where `format = 'parquet'` and `options = {}`.
-Support for reading other formats remains both for legacy reasons and to enable possible support for other formats in the future (See [#87](https://github.com/delta-io/delta/issues/87)).
+As of Delta Lake 0.3.0, user-facing APIs only allow the creation of tables where `format = 'parquet'` and `options = {}`.
+Support for reading other formats is present both for legacy reasons and to enable possible support for other formats in the future (See [#87](https://github.com/delta-io/delta/issues/87)).

 The following is an example `metaData` action:
 ```